Second brain for relationships

 Not sure if you need Intriq?

-Take the Relationship Memory Audit and see what your current system costs you in follow-ups and context.
+See what your current system costs you in follow-ups and context.

 Take the 2-minute audit